Guest post by Tiffany Parks

 Our guests were welcomed by the sinewy façade of a converted monastery by Borromini.
 A rich soprano voice intoned an immortal Puccini melody on a terrace with the hills of Rome in the distance.
 The rest was a haze of improvised brindisis, sequined dresses, scrumptious food, teary speeches, frenzied dancing and infectious laughter.
 The magical end of a long and at times nightmarish journey was, ironically, the beginning of an exciting new one.

 Tiffany Parks fulfilled a life-long dream by moving to Rome over seven years ago.
-She hails from the glorious Pacific Northwest, and has also lived in Boston and Montréal where she studied classical singing and opera.
+She hails from the glorious Pacific Northwest in the US, and has also lived in Boston and Montréal where she studied classical singing and opera.
 She now works as both a tour guide and a travel and culture writer and is working on her first book, an art mystery for young readers.
 She can be found musing about the wonders of her adopted city on her blog, The Pines of Rome. www.thepinesofrome.blogspot.com